domaframework/doma-tools-for-intellij/CONTRIBUTING.md

 Please ensure your code is formatted with Spotless before submitting a pull request.

+### Code Inspection

+For advanced code inspection and static analysis, consider using [Qodana](https://www.jetbrains.com/qodana/).

+- Qodana is a static analysis tool by JetBrains that can automatically check code quality in CI pipelines.
+- This repository includes a [`qodana.yml`](qodana.yml) file as an example configuration for Qodana.
+- For more details, refer to the [Qodana official documentation](https://www.jetbrains.com/help/qodana/).

 ## Branch Naming Rules

-When creating a working branch, please follow the naming rules below according to the type of change:
+When creating a working branch, please follow the naming rules below according to the type of change.

+These branch paths are used to categorize pull requests by label when automatically creating release drafts.

+The mapping between branch paths and label names is configured in [`release-drafter.yml`](.github/release-drafter.yml).

 - Bug fixes: `fix/`
 - Documentation changes: `document/`